Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** A tiring day.
 Still worried, but I'm not losing the hope yet.
 Feeling tired and a a bit overwhelmed.

+### Day 97: November 17, 2020 (Knuth-Morris-Pratt Algorithm)

+**Today's Progress**: Trying to understand the basics of KMP algorithm.
+I'm kind of understanding the prefix table with a [YT video](https://www.youtube.com/watch?v=BXCEFAzhxGY).

+**Thoughts:** Hard times in my family.
+Feeling ok.

+### Day 98: November 18, 2020 (Knuth-Morris-Pratt Algorithm Code)

+**Today's Progress**: Finished the lesson.
+I don't fully get how the course proposed to compute the prefix table, but I kind of understand what is the main idea base on a YT video.
+Certainly, without the given pseudocode I wouldn't be able to code it.
+It is what it is.

+**Thoughts:** Not the greatest day either, but I'm feeling ok.
+I hope for better times.

+### Day 99: November 19, 2020 (Suffix Arrays)

+**Today's Progress**: Trying to understand the algorithm for building suffix arrays in O(n*log(n)) time.
+I really had a hard time following the instructor in the class.
+Fortunately, a [nice guy on YouTube](https://www.youtube.com/watch?v=_TUeAdu-U_k) help me understand the main idea better.
+I think I first need to understand how the algorithm works with an example before going into too many implementation and proving details.

+**Thoughts:** A hard day with the course, but I'm surviving.
+Feeling a little bit down.